 Corporations and LLCs filing as a Corporation

 Corporations and LLCs that file as a corporation are viewed as separate legal entities from their owners.
 Therefore, the tax liability isn’t passed through to the owner but instead taxed on a corporate level.
 Currently, the corporate tax rate is 21% and the corporation and shareholders will both be taxed at this rate.

-Corporations that operate on a calendar year need to file a Corporation Income Tax Return, Form 1120 by April 15th, 2021.
+Corporations that operate on a calendar year need to file a Corporation Income Tax Return, Form 1120 by April 15th, unless it is a weekend or federal holiday, then it will be due on the next business day.

 Have More Questions?

 There’s a lot that goes into paying and filing taxes for your business.
 We advise you to talk to your CPA or tax adviser to discuss the implications of each entity type and which formation may be best for you.